bitflate/bitflate.github.io/_posts/2020-05-01-how-bitflate-is-different.markdown

 ### Bitflate is minimalistic

 I've followed cryptocurrency for a few years.
 I conclude that previous experiments with the technology produces little to nothing.
 These failed experiments are lessons on what we don't need.
-Litecoin proved that mining algorithm changes don't not matter.
+Litecoin proved that mining algorithm changes don't matter.
 Ethereum proved that sidechains don't create new use cases.
 These altcoins were too early.
 They're not solving the problem that hinders adoption.
 I think the lack of adoption is because of volatility.
 The cause of volatility is limited supply.
 We need a predictable and constant inflation.

 I want to come back to the minimal form of cryptocurrency, Bitcoin.
 We don't need more technology.
 Technology improvements are distractions.
 Bitflate is minimalistic.
 We only need a change in the monetary policy.
 The goal is to create another form of money, a Medium of Exchange.